masonlogan1/pyodide-workers/README.md

 - Ability to pass environment settings to the interpreter in PyWorkers (currently runs on defaults)
 - Creation of flexible thread pool for PyWorkers

-### Version 1.X.0: Mid-importance work, not in immediate plans

-- Remove requirement to have Pyodide JavaScript object as in-scope variable named "pyodide"

 ## Known Limitations

 ### PyWorkers are slow to start
-Pyodide has to be downloaded and started in each worker thread, which takes time.
-The goal is to eventually have a pool of threads that download the necessary code on creation and resets the environment between processes.
-This is a must-have for the near future and *will* be resolved.
+In order to run Pyodide in a worker, it must be downloaded and started in each worker thread, which takes time.
+The goal is to eventually have a pool of threads that start this process in the background on import.

-### In-scope Pyodide variable in JavaScript Required
-Because of the way the package works, the Pyodide object must be an in-scope variable for `pyodide.code.run_js`.
-This is not a high-priority issue, however it is something that will be worked on so that it is no longer needed.
-Suggestions on this are absolutely welcome.